underwater photography, muck diving, macro diving, small critter diving

-Muck dive sites are normally areas of wharves, marinas and tend to be at a more shallower depth, with black sand or perhaps sediment.
-Macro diving refers to the extreme close up you need to capture the details of some of these critters & can be in any situation or dive type.
+Muck dive sites are normally areas of wharves, marinas and tend to be at a shallower depth, with black sand or perhaps sediment.
+"Macro" diving refers to the extreme close-up you need to capture the details of some of these critters & can be in any situation or dive type.
 It is these muck diving destinations, like Lembeh Straits, Mabul & Kapalai, that offer weird and wonderful marine life.

 Muck divers tend to be slow & patient underwater photographers, who are looking for rare nudibranchs, mantis shrimp, mimic octopus, juvenile fish, frogfish & small muck critters, like pygmy seahorses or ghost pipefish.
-Match this with a Macro Lens ( hence the name), the diver can get close and detailed.
+Match this with a Macro Lens, the diver can get close and detailed.

 Which means awesome underwater photography!